chelsea-hansen/RSV-Interventions/README.md

 # Step 4 - Visualization
-Code for basic visualizations of the scenario projections (example below) is provided.
+Code for basic visualizations of the scenario projections is provided (example below).
 A Shiny App for more interactive visualizations is coming soon!
 ![intervention_plots](https://github.com/chelsea-hansen/RSV-Interventions/assets/81387982/7e429dee-8bee-44f2-98f1-e0d6085937f8)